 Investors in these seven stocks have a right to be excited.
 They are all improving their financial situations.
 They are worthy of the gains that the market rally has bestowed upon them over the past year.

 I wouldn't be uncomfortable owning any of these companies.
 They're doing the right thing, regardless of Mr. Market's mood swings.

 The expectations may be high, but these seven stocks wouldn't have it any other way.

-At the time thisarticle was published The Motley Fool owns shares of Oracle.
-Motley Fool newsletter services have recommended buying shares of Cintas and Paychex.
+At the time thisarticle was published Motley Fool newsletter services have recommended buying shares of MSC Industrial Direct and PriceSmart.
+Motley Fool newsletter services have recommended creating a synthetic long position in Monsanto.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.Longtime Fool contributor Rick Munarriz calls them as he sees them.
 He does not own shares in any of the stocks in this story.
 Rick is also part of theRule Breakersnewsletter research team, seeking out tomorrow's ultimate growth stocks a day early.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.